 Since he typically conducts three to five seminars a week, space will not permit reprinting of the entire list here.
 However, a complete list of clients who have used STI products and services, as well as seminars conducted by Mr. Palmer, is available upon request

 Underwriters Laboratory/ANSI Standards Technical Panel 1322 “Fabricated Scaffold Planks and Stages” *by invitation.

 Scaffold Industry Association.

 American Society Of Civil Engineers.

 Mr. Palmer's qualifications include a broad range of experience in the scaffolding industry.
 He has been involved in the design, engineering, manufacture, erection, rental of scaffolding, management of scaffolding companies, and scaffolding consulting and safety instruction for over twenty five years.
-He first erected scaffolding in 1969.

 He has received extensive training from the scaffolding companies he has worked for, including some of the largest scaffolding companies in the world.
 True scaffold expert training can only be obtained by working for several years in the scaffold industry for manufacturers, designers, and erectors.